getify/Functional-Light-JS/apC.md

 If you've been reading this book from start to finish, take a minute to stop and look back how far you've come since Chapter 1.
 It's been quite a journey.
 I hope you've learned a lot and gained insight into thinking functionally for your own programs.

-I want to close this book leaving you with some quick pointers of working with official FP libraries.
-This is not an exhaustive documentation on each, but a quick glance at the things you should be aware of as you venture beyond "functional-light" into true FP.
+I want to close this book leaving you with some quick pointers of working with common/popular FP libraries.
+This is not an exhaustive documentation on each, but a quick glance at the things you should be aware of as you venture beyond "Functional-Light" into broader FP.

 Wherever possible, I recommend you *not* reinvent any wheels.
 If you find an FP library that suits your needs, use it.
 Only use the ad hoc helper utilities from this book -- or invent ones of your own! -- if you can't find a suitable library method for your circumstance.

-## Stuff To Investigate
+## Stuff to Investigate

 Let's expand the list of FP libraries to be aware of, from Chapter 1.
 We won't cover all of these (as there's a lot of overlap), but here are the ones that should probably be on your radar screen:

 * [Ramda](http://ramdajs.com): General FP Utilities
-* [Sanctuary](https://github.com/sanctuary-js/sanctuary): Ramda Companion For FP Types
+* [Sanctuary](https://github.com/sanctuary-js/sanctuary): Ramda Companion for FP Types
 * [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide): General FP Utilities
 * [functional.js](http://functionaljs.com/): General FP Utilities
 * [Immutable](https://github.com/facebook/immutable-js): Immutable Data Structures